Brooks Koepka delivers another major performance to win PGA

 Determined as ever to restore his reputation as the player to beat in the majors, Koepka ran off three quick birdies early, never lost the lead amid a gritty fight from Viktor Hovland and closed with a 3-under 67 for a two-shot victory.

-And to think a year ago Koepka was so wounded he felt he couldn't compete, a decision that might have led to him leaving the PGA Tour for Saudi-funded LIV Golf.
+And to think the 18 months Koepka was so wounded he felt he couldn't compete, a decision that might have led to him leaving the PGA Tour for Saudi-funded LIV Golf in a shocking move last June after the U.S. Open.

-In the Netflix series “Full Swing,” he was quoted as saying confidence had given way to doubt.
+In the Netflix series “Full Swing” that began aired earlier this year, he was quoted as saying his confidence had given way to doubt.
 “I'm going to be honest with you, I can't compete with these guys week in and week out.”

+Give him good health and a clear head, and good luck taking down Koepka in the majors.

+He now has won five of his last 22 majors, a rate exceeded only by Woods, Nicklaus, Arnold Palmer, Nick Faldo and Ben Hogan in the last 75 years.

+Koepka is in pretty heady company just about everywhere he looks.
+His five majors are as many as Seve Ballesteros and Byron Nelson.
+Among active players, only Woods (15) and Phil Mickelson (6) have more.

+“I'm not even sure I dream of it as a kid, that I'd win that many,” he said.

-He looked as powerful as ever and left little doubt with his two-shot win over hard-luck Hovland (68) and Scottie Scheffler, who closed with a 65 and returned to No. 1 in the world.
+Koepka looked as powerful as ever and left little doubt about his place in the game with his two-shot win over hard-luck Hovland (68) and Scottie Scheffler, who closed with a 65 and returned to No. 1 in the world.

 “To look back to where we were two years ago, I'm so happy right now,” Koepka said.
 “This is just the coolest thing.”